Drieam/LtiLauncher/README.md

 Since cookies in iframes are known to give a lot of problems.
 This launcher does not accept being launched in an iframe.
 Adding support for iframes could be added later.
 See some thoughts in the [See the IMS roundtable video](https://youtu.be/WiLbbXPjX28?t=428).

 ## Hosting considerations
 This app has (or will have) a `Dockerfile` and `docker-compose` file to simplify the hosting setup.
-It will listen to a single port and requires an external postgres database.
+It will listen to a single port and requires an external Postgres database.